OUR PRIVACY POLICY

 • to our existing or potential agents or business partners;

-• to third parties to collect and process data, such as Google Analytics (To find out how Google uses data when you use third party websites or applications, please see www.google.com/policies/privacy/partners/ or any other URL Google may use from time to time), Facebook Pixel or other relevant analytics businesses;
+• to third parties to collect and process data, such as Google Analytics, Meta Pixel or other relevant analytics businesses;

 • to prevent actual or potential fraud or illegal activity; or

-• if we are required to do so by law.
+• if we are otherwise required to do so by law.

-If personal information is disclosed to a third party, we are required to take reasonable steps to ensure your personal information is treated in accordance with the laws that apply to personal information in that country.
+If personal information is disclosed to a third party, we will take reasonable steps to ensure your personal information is treated in accordance with the laws that apply to personal information in that country.

 WHEN AND HOW DO WE COLLECT YOUR PERSONAL INFORMATION?